mpg-age-bioinformatics/cluster_first_steps/README.md

 CentOS Linux release 7.6.1810 (Core)
 ✓ DRosskopp@amaliax:~$
 ```
-The full Dokumentation for Singularity is available [here](https://sylabs.io/guides/3.3/user-guide/index.html).
+The full documentation for Singularity is available [here](https://sylabs.io/guides/3.3/user-guide/index.html).

 **Running a script with singularity using the `mpgagebioinformatics/bioinformatics_software` image:**